Universal links

 Instances and tracking

-Event campaign clicks are tracked to the customer identified with iitt (recipient) into the project where the SDK was initialized - this must be the same project, otherwise the events will be discarded and you will lose click tracking for reporting purposes.
+iitt(recipient) into the project where the SDK was initialized.
+This must be the same project.
+Otherwise, events are discarded and you lose click tracking for reporting.

-Setting up the universal link support
+Set up universal link support

 Universal links ensure that an app is linked to a domain (and specific paths) that opens the app instead of the browser.
 They can be configured to open different apps based on differences in the path of the URLs.

-Web requirements:
+Web requirements

 {